 21. Chile noted the high level of protection of human rights, as well as the commitment of Liechtenstein to continue improving the promotion and protection of human rights through an active dialogue with the civil society.
-Chile valued legal and administrative changes being made by Liechtenstein for the strengthening of its institutional structures, in particular it referred to the creation of the Ombuds Office for Children and Young People, and the decision to establish the Office of Equal Opportunity in accordance with the Paris Principles.
+Chile valued legal and administrative changes being made by Liechtenstein for the strengthening of its institutional structures, in particular it referred to the creation of the Ombuds Office for Children and Young People, and the decision to establish the Office of Equal Opportunity in accordance with the principles relating to the status of national institutions for the promotion and protection of human rights (Paris Principles).
 Chile made recommendations.

 22. China welcomed the adoption of measures to protect the rights of children and persons with disabilities, and to guarantee the right to employment and health.
-China further welcomed Liechtenstein's efforts to combat racism.
-It noted that some women do not enjoy equal participation in political and economic life, and that elderly women, women with disabilities and migrant women suffer discrimination in education, employment and health.
+China further welcomed the efforts of Liechtenstein to combat racism.
+It noted that some women did not enjoy equal participation in political and economic life, and that elderly women, women with disabilities and migrant women suffered discrimination in education, employment and health.
 China made a recommendation.

-23. Cost Rica noted that Liechtenstein was the first State that ratified the amendments to the Rome Statute on the crime of aggression.
-It congratulated Liechtenstein for their joint activities on human rights education and training held with the civil society in schools and with the police, as well as for the appointment of an Ombudsperson for Children and the Young People.
+23. Costa Rica noted that Liechtenstein had been the first State to ratify the amendments to the Rome Statute on the crime of aggression.
+It congratulated Liechtenstein for its joint activities on human rights education and training with civil society in schools and with the police, as well as for the appointment of an Ombudsperson for Children and the Young People.
 Costa Rica made recommendations.

 24. Cuba highlighted progress made in the area of equality and non-discrimination, administration of justice, participation in political life, right to education, work and health, as well as on the legal and structural framework for the protection of human rights.
-It also highlighted, inter alia, measures adopted to combat domestic violence, to promote the participation of women in public life, to promote equality of opportunities in the labour market.
+It also highlighted, inter alia, measures adopted to combat domestic violence, promote the participation of women in public life and promote equality of opportunities in the labour market.
 Cuba made a recommendation.